caugustine2022/resume/README.md

 ##### *April 2021 - Present / Bear, DE*

-* Worked closely with subject matter experts and the client's team to understand requirements, establish priorities, and project scope, and manage expectations and project delivery.
+* Worked closely with subject matter experts and the client's team to understand requirements, establish priorities and project scope, and manage expectations and project delivery.
-* Installed, configured, and administered the SonarQube for code quality check and generated reports for different projects; and as well integrated them into Jenkins.
+* Installed, configured, and administered the SonarQube for code quality check, generated reports for different projects, and integrated them into Jenkins.
-* Installed and configured Jenkins master and slave nodes and set up jobs on master to run on slaves; built CI/CD pipeline, and managed the infrastructure as code using Ansible; configured Ansible and Ansible Tower as configuration management tool, to automate repetitive tasks, quickly deploys critical applications, and proactively manages change, saving 30% administrator’s time.
-Then, integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server’s onboardings and the configurations.
-* Installed and configured Jenkins master and slave nodes and set up jobs on master to run on slaves; built CI/CD pipeline, and managed the infrastructure as code using Ansible; configured Ansible and Ansible Tower as configuration management tool, to automate repetitive tasks, quickly deploys critical applications, and proactively manages change, saving 30% administrator’s time.
-Then, integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server’s onboardings and the configurations.
+* Installed and configured Jenkins master and slave nodes and set up jobs on the master to run on slaves; built CI/CD pipeline and managed the infrastructure as code using Ansible; configured Ansible and Ansible Tower as a configuration management tool to automate repetitive tasks, quickly deploys critical applications, and proactively manages change, saving 30% administrator’s time.
+Then, integrated Nagios with PagerDuty and wrote an Ansible playbook to automate the server’s onboardings and configurations.
-* Installed, configured, and managed monitoring tools such as Nagios for logging/monitoring, and implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).
+* Installed, configured, and managed monitoring tools such as Nagios for logging/monitoring and implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).
-* Monitored system activities like CPU, memory, disk, and swap space usage to avoid any performance issues, ensuring the highest 24-hour/7-day week critical system availability.
+* Monitored system activities like CPU, memory, disk, and swap space usage to avoid performance issues, ensuring the highest 24-hour/7-day critical system availability.
 * Assisted in designing monitoring and alerting strategies that identify early symptoms that can be addressed before outages occur using monitoring tools like; Nagios, PagerDuty, and Splunk.
 * Assisted in defining the technical/solution architecture software development delivery and provided hands-on technical direction working with other developers to review code and resolve issues.
-* Worked with the development teams in the root-cause analysis of complex problems involving multiple parties, networks, hardware, and software that relate to scaling and performance.
+* Worked with the development teams in the root-cause analysis of complex problems involving multiple parties, networks, hardware, and software related to scaling and performance.
-* Undertook routine preventative measures and implemented, maintained, and monitored the network security, intrusion detection, service usage/costs and propose more efficient and cost-effective solutions.
+* Undertook routine preventative measures; implemented, maintained, and monitored the network security, intrusion detection, and service usage costs and proposed more efficient and cost-effective solutions.

 ### Data Service Group Inc.